Elk study underway on Blackfeet lands, Glacier National Park - NewsBreak

 The elk herds, like the bison herds before them, migrate in and out of the park.

-The Park Service bought many of the collars used in the study.
-The idea is to not only learn about the elk, but what might come when bison return, as elk have filled the niche of bison for more than 135 years now.
+The Park Service bought many of the collars used in the study hoping to learn about the elk and what might come when bison return, as elk have filled the niche of bison for more than 135 years now.

-It’s believed the last bison in the park were extirpated from Glacier in the late 1880s by industrial hunting.
-The idea was to kill the Blackfeet’s main food source, which would, in turn, make it easier to control the people, noted park archeologist Brent Rowley in a recent talk sponsored by the Conservancy.
+It’s believed the last bison in the park were extirpated from Glacier in the late 1880s by industrial hunting in an effort to kill the Blackfeet’s main food source, which would, in turn, make it easier to control the people, noted park archeologist Brent Rowley in a recent talk sponsored by the Glacier Conservancy.

 Prior to that, bison had inhabited the park for more than 12,000 years and based on carbon dating evidence, some bison probably lived in Glacier year round.